telerik/winforms-docs/editors/datetimepicker/raddatetimepicker-properties.md

 ````

 {{endregion}}

 ## Accessing the MaskDateTimeProvider

 The MaskDateTimeProvider can be accessed by casting to that appropriate class.
-This provider contains useful properties and methods that can help
-        you to navigate trough the date parts.
+This provider contains useful properties and methods that can help you to navigate trough the date parts.

-*

-              The __AutoSelectNextPart__property controls whether or not the next date part will be automatically selected when the user types.
+* The __AutoSelectNextPart__ property controls whether or not the next date part will be automatically selected when the user types.

-*

-              The __SelectedItemIndex__property can be used to retrieve the current selected part of the date.
+* The __SelectedItemIndex__ property can be used to retrieve the current selected part of the date.

-*

-              The __SelectFirstItem__ method just selects the first part of the date.
+* The __SelectFirstItem__ method just selects the first part of the date.

-*

-              The __SelectNextItem__ method just selects the last part of the date.
+* The __SelectNextItem__ method just selects the last part of the date.

 The following code spinet demonstrates how one can access and use the provider:
-        #_[C#]_

 {{source=..\SamplesCS\Editors\DateTimePicker2.cs region=provider}}
 {{source=..\SamplesVB\Editors\DateTimePicker2.vb region=provider}}